9 The soil site

 • A samples cannot be used to reliably determine soil structure due to the degree of disturbance.

-• Gouge-style augers used in soft marine sediments may be included in C2 even though they commonly narrow to < 50 mm at their maximum depth.
+• Gouge-style augers used in soft marine sediments may be included in C1 even though they may narrow to < 30 mm at their maximum depth.

-• C1 style samplers are common in paddock-scale monitoring and research, where they are used for rapid surface measurement.
+• C2 style samplers are common in paddock-scale monitoring and research, where they are used for rapid surface measurement.
 These are not generally suitable for mapping as they cannot sample below the topsoil.

-Further discussion of appropriate tools for soil profile exposure may be found in Section A.1.
+Further discussion of appropriate tools for soil profile exposure may be found in Section A.1, and methods in Section C.1.

 Record the maximum depth of observation from the soil surface in whole centimetres.
 This depth does not necessarily need to be recorded in the field as it can be determined from the lower depth of the last horizon in the profile description.